Every digital marketer knows about the call to action. But how many web marketers really understand the call to action?

 How does it shape expectations?

-- Selecting: First, people pay attention to sensory input only selectively.
+- Selecting: First, people selectively pay attention to sensory input.
 We usually don’t actively cognate on the humidity in the room when we’re viewing a landing page.
 Even though humidity is sensorially perceived, we have other things occupying our cognitive powers.
 We’re focused on visual stimuli.

 - Inferring: Second, we all have a collection of stored past experiences that are triggered when we experience something that is similar to those past experiences.
 So, when we look at landing pages, we’re thinking of other landing pages we’ve seen in the past and recalling the ways we acted on those landing pages.